Skip to content

 Elizabeth Miller, LICSW

-PACT Clinician / Clinical Supervisor, Brackett House
+PACT Clinician and Clinical Supervisor, Brackett House

 Elizabeth is an LICSW who first earned her Bachelor’s Degree from Westfield State University, in Ethnic and Gender Studies, followed by a Master’s Degree from Salem State University’s School of Social Work, in Salem, MA.
 Elizabeth completed field placements in a leadership position for a non-profit PACT team, as well as at a Community Crisis Team where she provided short term, solution-focused clinical intervention evaluations and placements for individuals in extreme states of mind.